 Everyone occasionally experiences a failure in the normal automatic integration of memories, perceptions, identity, and consciousness.
 For example, people may drive somewhere and then realize that they do not remember many aspects of the drive because they are preoccupied with personal concerns, a program on the radio, or conversation with a passenger.
 Typically, such a failure, referred to as nonpathologic dissociation, does not disrupt everyday activities.

 Dissociative disorders frequently develop after overwhelming stress.
 Such stress may be generated by traumatic events or by intolerable inner conflict.
-Dissociative disorders are related to trauma- and stressor-related disorders; acute stress disorder and posttraumatic stress disorder can cause dissociative symptoms (eg, amnesia, flashbacks, numbing, depersonalization/derealization).
+Dissociative disorders are related to trauma- and stressor-related disorders (acute stress disorder and posttraumatic stress disorder), which can include dissociative symptoms (eg, amnesia, flashbacks, numbing, depersonalization/derealization).